La La Anthony: Career

 In October 2011, Anthony appeared in the off-Broadway production of Love Loss and What I Wore.
 Anthony appeared in and executive produced La La's Full Court Wedding, which chronicled the time leading up to her wedding to NBA star Carmelo Anthony.

 On February 2, 2012, she launched a cosmetic line and in 2013 a clothing line.
-She has written several books.
+She has written several books, including The Love Playbook (2014).
 Anthony co-produced the Broadway production of Danai Gurira's Eclipsed in 2016.

 Personal life

-On Christmas Day 2004, La La became engaged to basketball player Carmelo Anthony, whom she met in 2003.
-In September 2006, it was announced that the two were expecting a child.
-Their son was born on March 7, 2007.
-They were married by Michael Eric Dyson on July 10, 2010, at Cipriani's in New York before 320 guests.
+On Christmas Day 2004, she became engaged to basketball player Carmelo Anthony, whom she met in 2003.
+Their son, Kiyan, was born in 2007.
+They were married by Michael Eric Dyson on July 10, 2010, at Cipriani's in New York.
 The ceremony was filmed by VH1 and aired as part of a reality series on the couple, titled La La's Full Court Wedding.
 The couple's life together was also chronicled on their continuation series, La La's Full Court Life.
-In June 2021, La La filed for divorce.
+In June 2021, she filed for divorce.